Application of 3D Gaussian Splatting for Cinematic Anatomy on Consumer Class Devices: Introduction

-{\bf Limitations.} Besides the outlined strengths, 3DGS comes with the following limitations for Cinematic Anatomy: Firstly, lighting conditions are baked into the 3D Gaussian representation and cannot be changed during rendering.
-Secondly, the use of preset transfer functions hinders exploratory tasks, where domain experts might want to interactively perform changes of transfer function parameters.
-Thirdly, for highly transparent settings the quality of 3DGS currently decreases, requiring further research on tailored solutions to effectively cope with such scenarios.
+{\textbf{Limitations.}} The use of 3DGS for CA comes with the following limitations: Firstly, lighting conditions are baked into the 3D Gaussian representation and cannot be changed during rendering.
+Secondly, due to the use of preset transfer functions and clip planes, the approach is less effective in supporting interactive volume exploration.
+Overcoming these limitations is difficult, and we discuss possible improvement strategies at the end of our work.